Filters

 View ResourceThis hotline from SAGE was developed specifically for older adults who are lesbian, gay, bisexual, transgender, queer, questioning, and members of other sexual orientation and gender identity minority groups (LGBTQ+).
 The hotline is available 24/7 in English and Spanish, with translation in 180 languages.
 Responders are certified in crisis response and can provide information about community support resources.

-View ResourceThis web page from SAMHSA summarizes the effect traumatic events can have on individuals and provides strategies for relieving and addressing traumatic stress.
+View ResourceThis web page summarizes the effect traumatic events can have on individuals and provides strategies for relieving and addressing traumatic stress.
 It links to resources that explore different forms and reactions to traumatic events such as mass violence, resources to support children and families, and tips for individuals seeking further support.

 View Resource